 Suzie Parsons graduated from the University of Florida, College of Architecture with a major in design and a minor in architectural studies.
 She moved to Washington, DC in 1990 and has been living in Columbia Heights with her husband for about 23 years.
 Her two sons are both in French tracks and speak French at home with their father.
 One is an eighth grader at DC International School, and the other is a third grader at Elsie Whitlow Stokes.

 Suzie is active in the EW Stokes PTA as the Facilities Co-chair.
 In this role, she has worked on both exterior and interior projects for the building with school and community input.
-Before that, she was a liaison for District Department of Transportation (DDOT) working on the Safe Routes to School and National Walk to School Day.
+Before that, she was a parent liaison from Stokes to District Department of Transportation (DDOT) working on the Safe Routes to School and National Walk to School Day.
 Suzie has always been an active parent as part of the Parent Alumni Leadership Council for the DC Public Charter School Board and serves on the board of Parents Amplifying Voices in Education (PAVE)..

 As a programs manager, policy researcher, and educator in Houston, Farhana became strongly passionate about issues of access and opportunity for all people regardless of their diversities and challenges.
 She moved to DC in June 2016 to complete her Masters in Education through Johns Hopkins University and pursue work in education policy and programming.

 She has worked with a variety of government agencies and community groups in DC, including the Office of the Student Advocate housed in the State Board of Education (SBOE), Parents Amplifying Voices in Education (PAVE), and Leadership for Educational Equity (LEE), and currently works full-time at Raise DC.
 Prior to her current position, Farhana served as a parent advocate for two years.
 As she continues in her career of service in education, she looks forward to developing innovative programs and policy for underserved communities!

 Raquel Vasquez, Parent Advocate